Pop Culture Madness!

 The NFL allowed tacklers to grab the ball carrier by the face mask until 1962.

-Marilyn Monroe's death was caused by an overdose of sleeping pills.
-Conspiracy theories involve the mob, President John F. Kennedy and his brother Robert Kennedy.
-Ex-husband and baseball great Joe DiMaggio took care of all of the funeral arrangements although the couple had divorced in 1954.
+An overdose of sleeping pills caused Marilyn Monroe’s death.
+Conspiracy theories involve the mob, President John F. Kennedy, and his brother Robert Kennedy.
+Ex-husband and baseball great Joe DiMaggio took care of all funeral arrangements, although the couple divorced in 1954.

-October 22-28 was probably the closest we ever came to nuclear war - The Cuban Missle Crisis was officially over on November 2.
-During the Cuban Missile Crisis, President John F. Kennedy's mother Rose Kennedy had Nikita Khrushchev sign a photo of himself for her signature collection, and she then sent it to JFK and asked him to add his signature
+October 22-28 was probably the closest we ever came to nuclear war – The Cuban Missile Crisis was officially over on November 2.
+During the Cuban Missile Crisis, President John F. Kennedy’s mother, Rose Kennedy, had Nikita Khrushchev sign a photo of himself for her signature collection, and she then sent it to JFK and asked him to add his signature

-During the 1962 Szczecin military parade a tank of the Polish People's Army accidentally crushed bystanders, killing seven children and injuring many more.
+During the 1962 Szczecin military parade, a Polish People’s Army tank accidentally crushed bystanders, killing seven children and injuring many more.
 It was covered up for many years by the Polish communist authorities.
-Families of the dead children were told to not discuss the incident.
+Families of the dead children were told not to discuss the incident.

-Mike Wallace's oldest son Peter went missing while exploring in Greece.
-Wallace flew to Greece alone, asked questions, followed his son's last known locations and found his body at the bottom of a hill where he fell while hiking.
+Mike Wallace’s oldest son, Peter, went missing while exploring Greece.
+Wallace flew to Greece alone, asked questions, followed his son’s last known locations, and found his body at the bottom of a hill where he fell while hiking.

 Rock and Roll Death: ex-Beatle Stuart Sutcliff (brain hemorrhage)

 US spy planes were taking photos of Cuba.
 Those who analyzed them noticed something peculiar.
 They were building soccer fields.
-They knew Cubans didn't play soccer, they like baseball.
+They knew Cubans didn’t play soccer; they liked baseball.
 Russians like soccer.
 This is how the Cuban Missile Crisis started.

 Firsts and the Biggest Christmas Gifts